tbrowder/Text-Utils/README.md

 Splits a string into a list of pieces at a user-defined delimiter (or 'splitter').

+There are two multi subs with several common options but only two are different.

-The only required arguments are the `$string` to be split and the named `:$delimiter` which *must be a string*.
+The only required arguments are the `$string` to be split and the `$delimiter` which *must be a string*.
 (Notice the first two inputs are reversed from their equivalent options' order in the Raku core routine.)

 The output will be a list of pieces of the input string split by any matches of the delimiter.
 If there were no matches, the list should contain two elements, with the first element being an empty string and the other element the original string.

-The results of the default behavior, with a semicolon as the split character, is shown here:
+The result of the default behavior, with a semicolon as the split character, is shown here:

     " Sally ; Jones " # OUTPUT: " Sally ", " Jones "